Christchurch Dragon: Modern era

-In 1933 John Strong Perry Tatlock, a specialist on medieval literature at the University of California, examined Hermann de Tournai's text and asserted that he could find nothing that contradicted the presumed date of 1113 for the canons’ journey.
+In 1933 J. S. P. Tatlock, a specialist on medieval literature at the University of California, examined Hermann de Tournai's text and asserted that he could find nothing that contradicted the presumed date of 1113 for the canons’ journey.

 In 1985 much of Hermann de Tournai's account was translated by English folklorist Jeremy Harte.
 This is thought to be the earliest translation of Hermann de Tournai's text into English.

 A more recent translation (in French) of Hermann de Tournai's account appears in Les Miracles de Sainte Marie de Laon by Alain Saint-Denis (2008).
 Saint-Denis calculates the date of the dragon's appearance to be Sunday 1 June 1113.

 In May 2013 the 900th anniversary of the dragon's appearance in Christchurch was commemorated by a locally organised Christchurch Dragon Festival with contributions by local schools, the Christchurch Chamber of Trade & Commerce, Christchurch Library, and the Red House Museum.
 On 1 June 2013, the five-headed dragon was mentioned in Search for Christchurch, a poem especially written by performance poet Elvis McGonagall and read by him at the official reopening of the newly refurbished Christchurch Library and Learning Centre.